dbt-labs/dbt-core/core/dbt/events/README.md

 A matching class needs to be created in the core/dbt/events/types.py file, which will have two superclasses, the "Level" mixin and the generated class from proto_types.py.
 These classes will also generally have two methods, a "code" method that returns the event code, and a "message" method that is used to construct the "msg" from the event fields.
 In addition the "Level" mixin will provide a "level_tag" method to set the level (which can also be overridden using the "info" convenience function from functions.py)

 Note that no attributes can exist in these event classes except for fields defined in the protobuf definitions, because the betterproto metaclass will throw an error.
 Betterproto provides a to_dict() method to convert the generated classes to a dictionary and from that to json.
-However some attributes will successfully convert to dictionaries but not to serialized protobufs, so we need to test both output formats.jjkkkkkkkkkkj
+However some attributes will successfully convert to dictionaries but not to serialized protobufs, so we need to test both output formats.

 ## Required for Every Event

 - a method `code`, that's unique across events
-- assign a log level by using the Level misin: `DebugLevel`, `InfoLevel`, `WarnLevel`, or `ErrorLevel`
+- assign a log level by using the Level mixin: `DebugLevel`, `InfoLevel`, `WarnLevel`, or `ErrorLevel`
 - a message()

 Example